A motivic version of the theorem of Fontaine and Wintenberger: Introduction

+It is possible to use our main theorem to answer positively to a conjecture of Ayoub \cite[Conjecture 2.5.72]{ayoub-rig} giving an explicit description of rigid analytic motives of good reduction over a local field $K$ as well as morphisms between compact rigid analytic motives over $K$ in terms of motives and morphisms defined over the residue field, extending these results from the equi-characteristic case to the mixed characteristic case (see \cite{vezz-tilt4rigid}).

+We also point out that the motivic tilting equivalence can be used to ``replace'' the base field $K$ with another one $K'$ having the same tilt.
+A classic example is formed by the completions $K$ and $K'$ of the fields $\Q_p(p^{1/p^\infty})$ and $\Q_p(\mu_{p^\infty})$, respectively.
+Similar techniques are exploited by Kedlaya-Liu in \cite{ked-liu2}.

+The article is organized as follows.
 In Section \ref{pre} we recall the basic definitions and the language of adic spaces while in Section \ref{wrigsm} we define the environment in which we will perform our construction, namely the category of semi-perfectoid spaces $\wRigSm$ and we define the \'etale topology on it.
-In Section \ref{motives} we define the categories of motives for $\RigSm$, $\wRigSm$ and $\PerfSm$ adapting the constructions of Voevodsky's and Ayoub's.
+In Section \ref{motives} we define the categories of motives for $\RigSm$, $\wRigSm$ and $\PerfSm$ adapting the constructions of Voevodsky and Ayoub.
 Thanks to the general model-categorical tools introduced in this section, we give in Section \ref{motapprox} a motivic interpretation of some approximation results of maps valid for non-archimedean Banach algebras.
 In Sections \ref{deperf0} and \ref{deperfp} we prove the existence of the de-perfectoidification functor $\LL\iota_!$ from perfectoid motives to rigid motives in zero and positive characteristics, respectively.
-Finally, we give in Section \ref{mainthm} the proof of our main result.
+Finally, we give in Section \ref{mainthm} the proof of our main result, both in its effective and stable form.

 In the appendix, we collect some technical theorems that are used in our proof.
 Specifically, we first present a generalization of the implicit function theorem in the rigid setting, and conclude a result about the approximation of maps modulo homotopy as well as its geometric counterpart.
 We also prove the existence of compatible approximations of a collection of maps $\{f_1,\ldots,f_N\}$ from a variety in $\wRigSm$ of the form $X\times\B^n$ to a rigid variety $Y$ such that the compatibility conditions among the maps $f_i$ on the faces $X\times\B^{n-1}$ are preserved.
 This fact has important consequences for computing maps to $\B^1$-local complexes of presheaves in the motivic setting.